ginobilinie/nerveSeg/README.md

 # nerveSeg with pytorch

 This is a pytorch code for nerve segmentation by using a 2D-Unet or 3D-UNet.
 Actually, I also upload two other tasks: infant segmentation and 3T/7T reconstruction.

+I suppose you have installed:
+  pytorch (I'm using 0.3.0, I think you can use the latest one) torchvision simpleITK numpy

 For the nerve-segmentation project: The main entrance is runNerveSeg.py